andrewmkhoury/notes/security/oauth/README.md

 * Flows

 ## Scopes
 Scopes are bundles of permissions coded into the application.
+They define level of authorization that your application needs to request of the user.

 ## Actors
 * Resource Owner: User who owns the data.